 Information from the ECT sensor is sent to the powertrain control module (PCM) or engine control module (ECM).
 The computer sends a ground and a 5-volt reference to the ECT sensor.
 It then monitors the drop in voltage to determine the temperature of the coolant.

 Data collected through the ECT sensor is important to many aspects of your engine’s operation.
-It helps the computer regulate the air-to-fuel ratio, as well as the activation and speed of cooling fans.
-Left unchecked, problems with the ECT sensor can disrupt the timing of the spark ignition and lead to misfires or false starts.
+It helps the computer regulate the air-to-fuel ratio and the activation and speed of cooling fans.
+Left unchecked, problems with the ECT sensor can disrupt the spark ignition’s timing and lead to misfires or false starts.

 If the ECT sensor resistance indicates a coolant temperature below freezing during engine operation, the PCM or ECM determines there’s a fault in the circuit and triggers the P0118 trouble code.
 The code will also trigger when the resistance is determined to be outside standard operating specifications.